 CLT Mentor, National Speaker & Food Sensitivity Expert

 One of the most important differences between Oxford and other food sensitivity labs is that of clinical experience.
-From 1996-2001 Oxford operated several clinics dedicated entirely to the treatment of food sensitivity related health problems (Oxford Nutritional Centers).
+From 1996-2001 Oxford operated several clinics dedicated entirely to the treatment of diet-induced inflammation related health problems (Oxford Nutritional Centers).

 Our primary diagnostic tool was MRT (along with a careful medical history) and our only therapy was changing our patient’s diets based on MRT and their history.
 There were no supplements, nutraceuticals, herbs, drugs, or any other therapy used at our clinics.
 This allowed us to clearly establish the cause and effect relationship between what our patients ate and the degree of symptom remission produced from the eating plan we prescribed.